JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

 no accessibility logs are written.
 You can customize this behavior, for example, when you want to debug interactions: set the option to always synchronize the accessibility tree, so that the tree is rewritten every time the UI updates.

+> Always synchronizing the tree can be quite handy for debugging and testing, but be aware that there is a significant
+> overhead associated with this.
+Synchronizing the tree with the UI regardless of Accessibility Services can degrade
+> the performance of the app.
+>
+> {type="tip"}

-Compose Multiplatform provides an API to allow this: you can configure the tree sync behavior by modifying `accessibilitySyncOptions` inside the `configure` block of a `ComposeUIViewController` call:
+Compose Multiplatform provides an API to configure the tree sync behavior: modify `accessibilitySyncOptions` inside the `configure` block of a `ComposeUIViewController` call:

 ```kotlin
  ComposeUIViewController(configure = {